Poeticode/AlphaCodes/README.md

 * `/src/admin` has the netlify CMS data.
 You can make a page editable by setting it up in `config.yml` within the folder.

 ## TODO
-Place images uploaded through the CMS into the source folder.
+* Place images uploaded through the CMS into the source folder.
 See [#1](https://github.com/Poeticode/AlphaCodes/issues/1)
+* Only activate AppCache on devices that don't support Service Workers (aka Safari)